Back to school: training Sheffield Hallam University students on the Raizer!

 “We enjoy providing this kind of training to students because we see how it benefits both them (as future professionals) and their clients.
 Care equipment changes and evolves so rapidly, so being able to get your hands on the latest items gives you the edge you might need to help improve your client’s quality of life most efficiently.

 “As a company, we love providing training like this because it keeps everyone on the same page and ready to enhance quality of life – which is our core mission.”

 Occupational therapists work with people who are living with or recovering from physical and/or learning disabilities.
-The aim is to help enable the person to live as independently as possible (you can find out more about OTs here).
+The aim is to help enable the person to live as independently as possible.